Plea Bargaining Pros and Cons

 Constitutional Limitations on Plea Bargaining

-Because a plea won't "go down" unless the defendant passes the judge's voir dire, attorneys typically spend a time preparing their clients for this examination.
-Defendants who are pleading guilty out of expediency, but who resist admitting actual guilt, will have a hard time successfully pleading before a rigorous judge.
+Because a plea won't happen unless the defendant passes the judge's voir dire, attorneys typically spend some time preparing their clients for this examination.
+Defendants who resist admitting guilt or conceding the charges, or who waffle on other questions, could have a hard time successfully pleading before a rigorous judge.
+In some cases, the judge might refuse to take the plea, and the defendant will suddenly be going to trial, even if they don't want to.

 DEFEND YOUR RIGHTS